April 7, 2026 - Update! Intel partners with Tesla's Terafab: The $25 Billion Chip Bet That Could Reshape AI Hardware

 -

 Orbital AI Compute as a First-Mover Market.
-If space-based AI inference becomes economically viable, SpaceXAI — backed by Terafab silicon — would be the only vertically integrated orbital AI infrastructure provider on Earth.
-The market doesn't exist yet, but the physics argument is not trivial.
+If space-based AI inference becomes economically viable, SpaceXAI — backed by Terafab silicon with Intel's photonics-capable packaging — would be the only vertically integrated orbital AI infrastructure provider on Earth.

 -